cristopher1985/gettingandcleaningdataproject/README.md

 The original dataset is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The complete list o the transformations made to the original data to get the step5.txt dataset and the variables in it is in the Codebook.md file
+The complete list of the transformations made to the original data to get the step5.txt dataset and the variables in it is in the Codebook.md file.

 The step5.txt dataset can be read into R withread.table(header=TRUE).